If there is one part of your body that makes or breaks your physique, it is your glutes.

 The barbell hip thrust is not just for athletes.
 Many women are searching for ways to add size and curves to their butt and the barbell hip thrust will get them there.

-On the flip side many men laugh at the barbell hip thrust and say that it is a “women’s exercise.”
+Meanwhile many men laugh at the barbell hip thrust and say that it is a “women’s exercise.”
 This is a completely bogus thought process.

 First, the same men used to say the same thing about lunges until they did the lunges and saw that lunges could build phenomenal legs.